W O O D Y P A W S

 We are passionate breeders of affectionate and gorgeous Ragdoll cats, with a focus on their health, temperament, and socialization, Every kitten is raised with love and care to ensure they are well-adjusted and ready to join your family.

-All our kittens are raised within our family home as we believe this is the best way to ensure the friendly, laid back character for which Ragdolls are famous.
+All our kittens are GCCF registered and raised within our family home as we believe this is the best way to ensure the friendly, laid back character for which Ragdolls are famous.

 All our girls have been DNA tested for the known HCM gene.